NicholasLawson/Gospel/README.md

 with possible movie contracts to come ... television deals ... how do you feel about building a universe starting with a city that has a 300 foot tall computer?

-I know you can code, that is not at question, I want to know if you can write?
+I know you can code, that is not at question, I want to know if you can write.